Notes

 template or QuickWords template.
 (Renaming is the preferred option.)
 But this is often done as a remedy for a corrupt WordPerfect

-default or QuickWords template, which is not the same as fixing a corrupt Windows
+default template or QuickWords template, which is not the same as fixing a corrupt Windows

 folders, files, and some other user settings.